Menu

 Big data has been one of the primary game-changers in every industry and is poised to become one of the most promising automotive trends.
 Predictive analytics uses many techniques from data mining, statistics, modeling, machine learning, and AI to analyze current data to make predictions about the future.

-Such intelligent technology will be critical for the automotive industry and development of connected cars in dealing with Traffic Accidents and Risk Factors.
+Such intelligent technology will be critical for the automotive industry and the development of connected cars in dealing with Traffic Accidents and Risk Factors.

 4.2.
 Key Players Using Predictive Analysis for the Automotive Industry